COVID-19 VACCINATION UPDATE:

 Q: Where can I get the vaccine?

-A: The vaccine will be administered on the main campus of Catawba Valley
+A: The vaccine will be administered at the Hickory Metro Center by APPOINTMENT ONLY.

 Q: What is the cost of the vaccine?